Massage Guns

 Adjustable Arm

-• Float the gun across the muscle — don’t press it into one spot for too long
+• Float the gun across the muscle.
+Don’t press hard into one spot.

-• Avoid bones, joints, and the spine — focus on large muscle bellies (quads, hamstrings, glutes, traps, lats)
+• Avoid bones, joints, and the spine.
+Focus on large muscle groups.

-• Stay hydrated after sessions to help with recovery
+• Stay hydrated after sessions to support recovery.

-Consult a healthcare professional before using a massage gun if you have blood clotting disorders, nerve sensitivity conditions, or acute injuries with swelling.
-Pregnant individuals should consult their doctor before use.
+• Consult a healthcare professional before use if you have blood clotting disorders, nerve sensitivity, or acute injuries.

 Frequently Asked Questions